regurgitate/vue-axios/README.md

 Create a simple Vue.js app, that shows list of elements gathered using API.
 API request should be done using Axios library.
 Showing the results should be achieved using Vue.js directives and components.

-Working example can be seen here: _
+Working example can be seen here: https://vue-axios-regurgitate.web.app/

-This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup